Your abstract can be accepted as poster display, poster walk, poster presentation or oral presentation:

-All the posters presenters, who received the acceptance email stating that “Your abstract has been accepted for a Poster presentation”, are kindly requested to check the date, time and hall name in the Scientific Program.
+All the posters presenters who received the acceptance email stating that “Your abstract has been accepted for a poster presentation” are kindly requested to check the date, time and hall name in the scientific programme.

 Poster presenters are requested to upload an electronic version of their abstract as per the instructions below.

 The presentation time is 5 minutes in total (2 minutes for presentation and 3 minutes for discussion)

 We kindly ask you to prepare a presentation with 2 slides only on a USB key with the following name of the file: “PosterPresentation_lastname_time”.
 The file should be brought to the slide centre one day before the presentation.